-Neuroscience and the Self-Control of Mood and Attentiveness
+Neuroscience and the self-control of mood and attentiveness

-Dr. Michael Posner, Oregon neuroscientist, was recently interviewed by Alvaro Fernandez on the neuroscience of attention/attentiveness and emotional self-regulation.
+By William Seidman Dr. Michael Posner, Oregon neuroscientist, was recently interviewed by Alvaro Fernandez on the neuroscience of attention/attentiveness and emotional self-regulation.
 Dr. Posner theorizes that there is a specific portion of the human brain that is used to allocate attention.
 From this attention comes “effortful control“: the ability to focus attention in order to accomplish a task.

 • You can improve your ability to pay attention, making that ability stronger and more effective.